 4 Best Short-Term Health Insurance Companies (2025)

 Everest has the best and cheapest short-term health insurance.
-A plan with moderate coverage costs $192 per month, on average.
+A plan with middle-of-the-road coverage costs $192 per month, on average.

 Find Cheap Health Insurance Quotes in Your Area